 From actresses to models, it seems like all our favorite celebrities own at least one pair of Birkenstocks.
 And the internet appears to be equally obsessed with the style.
-Videos featuring various versions of the shoes have racked up a collective 253.6 million views on TikTok (and those are just the ones that use the #Birkenstocks tag).
+Videos featuring various versions of the shoes have racked up nearly 700 million views on TikTok (and those are just the ones that use the #Birkenstocks tag).

 Are Birkenstocks good for your feet?

 There’s a reason why you've heard so many people raving about how comfortable and supportive Birkenstocks are through the years.
 According to the brand, the original Birkenstock footbed is at the heart of all the models of the shoes.
 Made from a mix of cork and latex, it features a deep heel cup, arch support and a roomy toe box.

 The deep heel cup in Birkenstocks gives you some stability and can also help control pronation (which contributes to flat feet), Sayed says; whereas the average sandal or flip-flop offers little to no support and have flat footbeds.
 Birkenstocks also have a raised toe bar, which he says "can put the toes in a more comfortable position, especially if you have something like hammer toes or a flat foot.
 And it really helps with slippage."